speckleworks/SpeckleBlender/README.md

 Usage is fairly simple, but for now is with a couple caveats:
 1. There must be an already created profile in your SpeckleSettings folder (`AppData/Local/SpeckleSettings`) with an authentication token.
 Although it is possible to create a profile and login using the Python client, this is not yet exposed in Blender.
 2. SpeckleBlender will take the first profile in this folder.
 This is hard-coded at the moment, but will change when the login system is properly implemented.
 3. Currently, only Mesh objects are supported.
+Importing Breps is possible, but will only import their display mesh.
+Polylines and curves will be introduced soon.
 Anything else will be ignored.
-Curve objects could be supported in the future.

 **SpeckleBlender** adds some operators:
 - **Speckle - Import Stream** : Choose from a stream in your profile and import all objects from that stream.